 2. Leaf tips (of larger leaves, especially the paired short shoot leaves) slightly concavely tapered to a short acuminate apex; leaves usually irregularly doubly serrate; bark yellowish, peeling (occasionally dark and sometimes furrowed or checkered); abundant, often large, forest tree.

-2. Leaf tips cuneately tapered to an acute tip; leaves singly serrate; bark dark red to reddish brown (especially in younger trees), not peeling, shiny; small to medium tree known (at present) only from southeastern Michigan.
+2. Leaf tips cuneately tapered to an acute tip; leaves singly serrate; bark dark red to reddish brown (especially in younger trees), not peeling, shiny; very rare small to medium tree known to date only from one site southeastern Michigan.

 1. Leaves with (2–) 3–8 (–9) pairs of distinct lateral veins; mature pistillate aments (5–) 6–10 (–12) mm thick, distinctly peduncled (the peduncles sometimes as short as 2 mm in B. pumila, a peatland shrub); bark of twigs without wintergreen flavor; mature plant usually a small to large many-stemmed shrub or a tree with white peeling bark.